 Refer the matter to a hearing by the Independent Tribunal.

 To assist with consideration of a complaint, the CEO may request further information from anyone directly or indirectly involved with matters pertaining to the complaint.

+In the event a Club Complaint is upheld the Administration Fee will be refunded.

 Where a Member Club refuses to accept a penalty offered CEO under By-law 30.6, the matter shall be referred to and dealt with by the Independent Tribunal.